Flaminietta/Machine-Learning-Foundations/README.md

 # Machine Learning Foundations

-In this repository I collect all the completed assignements of the course "Machine Learning" given by Andrew NG through Coursera.
+In this repository I collect all the completed assignements for the course "Machine Learning" given by Andrew NG through Coursera.
-All the functions have been written by myself in Matlab by following the instructions given for each exercise and after the learning sections.
+All the functions have been written in Matlab by myself.
+I followed the instructions given for each exercise and in the learning sections.

 You can find here examples/functions about: